Diplomatic Relations and Official Representation

 The Canadian government encourages strengthening people-to-people exchanges for their potential to enrich the Canada-Brazil relationship.
 As a complement to the Agreement on Science and Technology, on August 30, 2010, Canada and Brazil signed a Memorandum of Understanding on Academic Mobility and scientific Cooperation to encourage innovation between the two countries and support joint research projects.

 Canada’s development relationship with Brazil has evolved from one of donor and recipient to one of development cooperation partners.
 Canada's bilateral development cooperation program in Brazil ended in March 2011.
-Since that time, Canada and Brazil signed a MOU on International Development Cooperation Effectiveness during Prime Minister Stephen Harper’s visit to Brazil in August 2011.
+Since that time, Canada and Brazil signed a MOU on International Development Cooperation Effectiveness.
 The MOU seeks to advance the Canada-Brazil development relationship through policy dialogue, joint policy research, enhanced institutional linkages, and technical cooperation activities in third countries.

 Canada maintains a Canada Fund for Local Initiatives (CFLI) designed to support small projects proposed and implemented by local organizations in Brazil.
 In providing funding for small projects that offer direct social, economic or technical assistance to local populations, the CFLI contributes to the overall goal of reducing poverty.